-If you are going to mimic any single characteristic of good runners this is perhaps the best one as you will generally run better if you run faster, but it won’t change your basic running action much for lower speeds, and it’s not sustainable.
-Also, poor technique leads to injuries and running faster with poor technique increases that risk.
+If you are going to mimic any single characteristic of good runners this is perhaps the best one to mimic, as you will generally run better if you run faster but it won’t change your basic running action much for lower speeds.
+Also, running faster with poor technique increases your risk of injury.

 - Less time on the ground

 Runners with good technique spend less time on the ground because their feet land more directly beneath their body, thus reducing the time it takes for their body to pass over their feet.
 You should not attempt to artificially limit the time your feet stay on the ground – it must be the natural consequence of good running form.

 - Cadence in the ‘magic’ range of 180-190